SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

    };
 ```

-To be able to submit the solution, we need to wrap our program in an `IIFE`.
+To be able to submit the solution, we need to wrap our program in an "**IIFE**".

 There is **no return value** since the code execution results in functionality being added to an existing object.

 We are ready to submit our solution.

 ```js
    (function solve() {